Hauauru ma raki

 Contact Energy applied for resource consents in June 2008.
 At that time, the first electricity from the wind farm was planned for 2013 with the project due for completion by 2016.
-In 2013, Contact announced that it planned to exit the project.
+In 2013, Contact announced that it planned to exit the project, due to, "the current supply and demand outlook and the competitiveness of the Tauhara geothermal development".

 Resource consents

 In September 2008, the Energy Minister "called in" the project, meaning that instead of going through the standard resource consent process, the decision will be made by an independent board of enquiry.
 The move is possible if a project is considered to be of "national significance", and is generally (but rarely) used when the decision on an important project might otherwise be held up for a long time due to the standard process.

 The Board of Inquiry established to consider the proposal was chaired by Environment Court judge Jeffrey Allan Smith.
 Other members of the Board were Dr Diane Menzies, Ms Gina Rangi and Mr John Lumsden.
 Hearings commenced on 27 April 2009 at Tuakau.
 In May, Contact requested a 12-month adjournment of proceedings to enable time to compile additional details requested by the Board of Inquiry.

-In May 2011, the Board granted resource consents for the project, with conditions limiting the turbines to a height of 150m and three blades of up to 50m length.
+In May 2011, the board granted resource consents for the project, with conditions limiting the turbines to a height of 150m and three blades of up to 50m length.